 Mobile platforms have increased in importance, so much so that m-commerce has emerged as a concept in its own right.

-Failing to provide a mobile-oriented shopping experience will lose your brand potential customers.
-Equipping yourself with mobile-friendly technology is therefore crucial in maximizing your chances of future success.
+Failing to provide a mobile-oriented shopping experience will certainly not help you win potential customers that place high importance on mobile.
+Equipping yourself with mobile-friendly technology is crucial in maximizing your chances of future success.

 Getting information directly from customers makes more sense than attempting to predict it.
 You can establish a personalized, real-time, one-on-one conversation on the back of this, safe in the knowledge you truly understand your customers’ needs.

 Below are some of the most efficient technologies for nurturing customer conversations:

 “It’s the first inning.
 It might even be the first guys up at bat.
 We’re on the edge of golden age [of AI].” – Jeff Bezos CEO at Amazon

 Artificial Intelligence plays an important role in everyday life, having a major impact on how we live and work.
 There are several examples of AI and automation tools with customer service applications for your business, including voice-powered assistants such as Apple’s Siri, Google’s home and Amazon Echo.
 Research shows that 45 percent of millennials are already using this type of voice activated search for online shopping.